 Bio (the official one)

 Brea Johnson has been a yoga teacher and movement educator for over 15 years.
 With an insatiable love for learning and studying the human body she continues her on-going education in yoga, anatomy and biomechanics and is also a certified Restorative Exercise Specialist™ with biomechanic scientist, Katy Bowman.
-A teacher, mentor and community builder, with a focus on functional and sustainable approach to yoga, Brea teaches workshops, teacher trainings and retreats around the world.
+A teacher, mentor and community builder, focusing on an intelligent approach to yoga rooted in functional movement and sustainable practices.
+Brea teaches workshops, teacher trainings and retreats around the world.
 She is known for her warm and engaging teaching style providing a safe foundation of healthy movement while remaining focused in the heart of the yogic teachings.
-As the popularity of yoga increases along with yoga-related injuries, this approach has made her a much sought-after teacher in the yoga and movement communities.
+As the popularity of yoga increases along with yoga-related injuries, this approach has made her a sought-after teacher in the yoga and movement communities.

 My Story (the more interesting one)